 Midwest Carbon League

-Chicago and St. Louis Metro Areas
+Chicago and Metroeast (St. Louis) Metro Areas

-Ongoing Projects
+Ongoing Task Force Projects

 Chicago Clean Energy Workforce Week

-Creating a responsive workforce ecosystem in Chicagoland centered around people, partnerships, and education/training to deliver measurable impact via a growing job pipeline.
+12-month goal: Creating a responsive workforce ecosystem in Chicagoland centered around people, partnerships, and education/training to deliver measurable impact via a growing job pipeline.
 Including CEJA partners, this includes a database of jobs and workforce partners to make it easier to access resources at every level of the pipeline.
-This work will culiminate in the Chicago Clean Energy Workforce Week in 2026Q2 to bring employers, workforce trainers, and future employees together for matching/development.
+This work will culminate in the Chicago Clean Energy Workforce Week in 2026Q2 to bring employers, workforce trainers, and future employees together for matching/development.

 Clean Bus for All of Us

-Partnering with the Chicago Transit Authority (CTA) and ComEd, the Carbon League has identified three areas in South and West Chicago in need of improved bus access and electrification support.
+12-month goal: Partnering with the Chicago Transit Authority (CTA) and ComEd, the Carbon League has identified three areas in South and West Chicago in need of improved bus access and electrification support.
 Using ESRI mapping tools, these areas were selected based on indicators such as limited existing bus access, lower income levels, poor health outcomes, employment accessibility, and low-income housing accessibility gathered from industry, city, state, county, and federal data.
 One corridor will be selected to launch the first phase of development with the support and leadership of area stakeholders.
 This work is part of a broader effort to enhance short-term ridership experience, encourage mid-term mode-shifting, and support long-term beneficial electrification in Chicago.

 Transparent Community Climate Dashboard

-The "Transparent Community Climate Dashboard” seeks to create an interactive, visualized dashboard that tracks a community’s progress on climate, health, energy, and equity initiatives.
+12-month goal: The "Transparent Community Climate Dashboard” seeks to create an interactive, visualized dashboard that tracks a community’s progress on climate, health, energy, and equity initiatives.
 The dashboard aims to provide transparent metrics that stakeholders, including public officials, private organizations, and community leaders, can use to monitor progress and accountability.
 It integrates real-time data to support collaborative decision-making and highlights successes and gaps in achieving the city's sustainability goals.
 This tool is a centerpiece of The Carbon League’s strategy to drive high-impact, measurable outcomes.

 New Building Performance Standards Scoreboard